5 Steps to Put Overspending in Traction for Good

 2. Define overspending.

-In our case, it’s a bit strange.
-We never fought about jewelry or engagement ring prices.
-My wife has a lot of family that live overseas, and she’s very close to them.
-Our priority is travel.
+In our case, our priority is travel because my wife has family overseas.
 We worked out a budget that provides a yearly amount she uses to visit her family.
 Our own “vacations” are very frugal because a big chunk of our vacation money is used to defray her travel costs.
 We made this a priority.
 For us, it’s not overspending.
-We realize that the money we spend on her trips slows down our retirement plans, but it’s a trade-off we’ve made consciously and we are OK with it.
+Sure the money we spend is money we can’t invest for our future but that’s OK.
+It’s a trade-off we’ve made consciously and we are OK with it.

 How do you define overspending?
 How does your partner define it?
-Please don’t try to go to the next step until you agree on your terms.
+Please don’t try to go to the next step until you agree on your terms and priorities.

 3. Keep track.